michaeljwright/aws-comprehend/README.md

-# fork of larareko/aws-rekognition
+# fork of larareko/aws-comprehend

-A Laravel package/facade for the Rekognition API PHP SDK.
+A Laravel package/facade for Amazon Comprehend, part of AWS API PHP SDK.

-This repository implements a simple Service Provider of the AWS Rekognition client, and makes it easily accessible via a Facade in Laravel >= 5.
+This repository implements a simple Service Provider of the AWS Comprehend client, and makes it easily accessible via a Facade in Laravel >= 5.

-* Now updated for Rekognition video (startLabelDetection, getLabelDetection, startContentModeration, getContentModeration, startCelebrityRecognition, getCelebrityRecognition)
+* See docs for usage (https://docs.aws.amazon.com/comprehend/latest/dg/API_Reference.html)

-See [AWS Rekognition](https://aws.amazon.com/rekognition/) for more information.
+Also see [AWS Comprehend](https://aws.amazon.com/comprehend/) for more information.

 ## Requirements